Hedy Lamarr: Producer

 After leaving MGM in 1945, Lamarr formed a production company with Jack Chertok and made the thriller The Strange Woman (1946).
 It went over budget and only made minor profits.

-She and Chertok then made Dishonored Lady (1947), another thriller starring Lamarr, which also went over budget - but was not a commercial success.
+She and Chertok then made Dishonored Lady (1947), another thriller starring Lamarr, which also went over budget – but was not a commercial success.
 She tried a comedy with Robert Cummings, Let's Live a Little (1948).

 Later films

 Lamarr enjoyed her biggest success playing Delilah against Victor Mature as the Biblical strongman in Cecil B. DeMille's Samson and Delilah, the highest-grossing film of 1950.
-The film also won two Oscars.
+The film won two Oscars.

 Lamarr returned to MGM for a film noir with John Hodiak, A Lady Without Passport (1950), which flopped.
 More popular were two pictures she made at Paramount, a Western with Ray Milland, Copper Canyon (1950), and a Bob Hope spy spoof, My Favorite Spy (1951).

 Her career went into decline.
 She went to Italy to play multiple roles in Loves of Three Queens (1954), which she also produced.
 However she lacked the experience necessary to make a success of such an epic production, and lost millions of dollars when she was unable to secure distribution of the picture.

-She was Joan of Arc in Irwin Allen's critically panned epic, The Story of Mankind (1957) and did episodes of Zane Grey Theatre ("Proud Woman") and Shower of Stars ("Cloak and Dagger").
+She played Joan of Arc in Irwin Allen's critically panned epic, The Story of Mankind (1957) and did episodes of Zane Grey Theatre ("Proud Woman") and Shower of Stars ("Cloak and Dagger").
 Her last film was a thriller The Female Animal (1958).

 Lamarr was signed to act in the 1966 film Picture Mommy Dead, but was let go when she collapsed during filming from nervous exhaustion.
 She was replaced in the role of Jessica Flagmore Shelley by Zsa Zsa Gabor.

-Inventor
+Inventing career

-Although Lamarr had no formal training and was primarily self-taught, she tinkered in her spare time on various hobbies and ideas, which included a traffic stoplight and a tablet that would dissolve in water to create a carbonated drink.
-The beverage was unsuccessful; Lamarr herself said it tasted like Alka-Seltzer.
+Although Lamarr had no formal training and was primarily self-taught, she invested her spare time, including on set between takes, in designing and drafting inventions, which included an improved traffic stoplight and a tablet that would dissolve in water to create a flavored carbonated drink.

-During World War II, Lamarr read that radio-controlled torpedoes had been proposed.
-However, an enemy might be able to jam such a torpedo's guidance system and set it off course.
-When discussing this with her friend the composer and pianist George Antheil, the idea was raised that a frequency-hopping signal might prevent the torpedo's radio guidance system from being tracked or jammed.
-Antheil succeeded by synchronizing a miniaturized player piano mechanism with radio signals.
-Antheil sketched out the idea for the frequency-hopping system, which was to use a perforated paper tape which actuated pneumatic controls (as was already used in player pianos).